Spring Garden Revival

 Stormwater Management & Pollinator Protection in Compliance with Plainville's Environmental Initiatives

-Stormwater management in Plainville follows MassDEP Stormwater Standards and Clean Water Act MS4 requirements.
-Prevent fertilizer and pesticide runoff by applying products based on soil tests, using slow-release formulations, and avoiding application before heavy rain.
+Stormwater management in Plainville follows MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests and avoiding applications before heavy rain.
 Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch flower beds with 2-4 inches of organic material to control erosion.
-Rain gardens can be integrated to manage stormwater.
-Support pollinators by planting MA natives, providing diverse habitats, and leaving perennial stalks through winter.
-Coordinate with municipal pollinator initiatives and MA Audubon for biodiversity goals.
-These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Plainville’s sustainability objectives.
+Mulch beds with 2-4 inches to prevent erosion.
+Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
+Coordinate with municipal pollinator initiatives and MA Audubon for habitat integration.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Plainville’s sustainability goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs